Arealtime/module-generator/README.md

-# 🛠️ Module Generator for Laravel
+# 🛠️ Module Generator For Laravel

 An Artisan command package for generating Laravel modules following a clean, modular architecture.
 This package helps you easily create and manage modules in your Laravel projects, following the principles of clean architecture.